CASL/VERAview/README.md

 VERAView is under rapid development, and significant changes in the software are expected.
 However, the snapshots in the repository represent comparatively stable versions intended for use.
-Bugs and feature requests should be reported to
+Bugs and feature requests can be entered using the *Issues* tab on this page or reported via email to

     casl-vri-infrastructure@casl.gov